myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 <br/><br/>

 ## Introduction
-By using R to create regression analyses of the CDC's U.S. Chronic Disease Indicators vast dataset (2001-2021), I will demonstrate consistent relationships between associated variables.
+By using R to create regression analyses of the CDC's U.S. Chronic Disease Indicators vast dataset (2001-2021), I will demonstrate interesting relationships between associated variables.

-Among these 124 chronic indicators are a variety of interesting "questions"; in my examination of these indicators, I aimed to draw upon my pre-existing health knowledge to see if I could find interesting associations between different indicators.
-My goal in this data exploration is to uncover statistical validation for some of my correlation hypotheses.
-In the below Discoveries and Insights section, we will examine R values to determine degree of correlation, R² values to determine how well one variable predicts another, and p-values to determine the strength of the relationship.
+Among these 124 chronic indicators are a variety of compelling "questions"; in my examination of these indicators, I aim to draw upon my pre-existing health knowledge to see if I could find interesting associations between different indicators.
+My goal in this data exploration was to uncover statistical validation for some of my correlation hypotheses.
+In the below "Discoveries and Insights" and "Follow-Up Questions" sections, we will examine R values to determine degree of correlation, R² values to determine how well one variable predicts another, and p-values to determine the strength of the relationship.

 Consistent low p-values (defined as less than 0.05) across my selected regressions tell us that the various variables are related, though we will see how low R and R² values mean that they are not strong predictors of each other.
 Essentially, this is the most interesting insight from this project: that health data is complex and determined by many interrelated variables, where no two variables in isolation can effectively predict one another.

-Additionally, my follow-up questions, where I created combined variables to attempt to emulate multiple health-related variables impacting another health variable, continued to demonstrate low correlations.
-Though the correlations were slightly higher, they were still not high enough to demonstrate predictive power; this continues to speak to the main insight from this study, where health outcomes are incredibly complex to predict.
+Additionally, for my follow-up questions, where I create combined variables to attempt to emulate multiple health-related variables impacting in conjunction another health variable, continues to demonstrate low correlations.
+Though the correlations are slightly higher, they are still not high enough to demonstrate predictive power; this continues to speak to the main insight from this study, where health outcomes are incredibly complex to predict.

 The relevant relationships demonstrated through my statistical analysis should not overshadow the important understanding that multitudinous variables are involved in determining health outcomes.
-Our key takeaway is that it is very difficult to demonstrate strong correlations between two distinct health indicators.
+Our key takeaway is that it is very difficult to demonstrate strong correlations between two (or three, as we will see in the follow-up questions) health indicators.
 <br/><br/>

 ## Dataset